mboyea/www-mboyea-com/README.md

 www.mboyea.com
 ===
-A portfolio website to host articles, games, and tools built by Matthew Boyea.
+A portfolio website to host articles, apps, and games built by Matthew Boyea.
 ---
 This website is built with [SvelteKit], [Typescript], & [Sass] to compile a html/css/js application delivered by a [Node.js] server.
-[Docker] is used to deploy the app within a minified [Ubuntu] environment.
-[PNPM] manages all dependent packages.
-[Fly.io] hosts the Docker deployment to serve the completed website.
+[PNPM] manages all dependency packages.
+[Docker] is used to compile the app into a minified [Ubuntu] environment.
+[Fly.io] hosts the Docker Image to serve the completed website.

+### Fork & Clone This Repository
+* [Fork this repository].
+* [Clone that repository] to your computer.

-### Develop
+### Install Dependencies
+* Fork & Clone This Repository.
 * [Install PNPM].
-* Fork this repository.
-* Clone that repository to your computer.
+* [Install flyctl] for deployments.
+* [Install Git Bash] for deployment scripts & Github commits.
-* Open a terminal in the root directory of the cloned repository.
+* Open a terminal in the root folder.
-* Run `pnpm i` in the terminal to install all dependencies.
+* Run `pnpm i` in the terminal to install all app dependencies.

-From here, you're ready to develop the project.
-You can run the following scripts in the terminal to work locally with the project.
+From here, you can use & edit the app locally.
+You can run the following scripts in the terminal to do things.

-### Scripts
+### Run Scripts
 To run a script, type `pnpm run <script-name>` into a terminal within the root folder.

 | script-name | description |